alisinabh/resume/README.md

 My responsibilities in Around were a bit complicated.
 Since the team was not mature enough when I joined.

 I started in Around by developing a Highly scalable chat service using Elixir.
+This service was implemented using a new TCP/IP based protocol called Xigor (Successor of Zigor) by our team.
+This protocol uses minimal network resources and can maintain connection on low quality networks.

 The second project was to deploy and maintain the infrastructure required for deployment of all the back-end services and help making their applications cloud friendly.
 (They were using PHP at the time)